ricardofdc/TVVS-Performance-Testing/README.md

 ### 1. Install Python

-[Install Python](https://docs.python-guide.org/starting/installation/) 3.6 or later, if you don't already have it.
-Also install `pip`.
+[Install `Python`](https://docs.python-guide.org/starting/installation/) 3.6 or later, if you don't already have it.

 ```bash
 # for Ubuntu/Debian